-Probationary status can only be assigned for a maximum of two non-consecutive semesters throughout the student's entire matriculation in the program.
+Probationary status (regardless of type) can only be assigned for a maximum of two non-consecutive semesters throughout the student's entire matriculation in the program.
 If a third probation is assigned, the student will be dismissed from the program.
 It is possible for a student to be placed on probation, meet the terms of the probation by the following semester, be placed on probation again during a subsequent semester and meet the terms again by the following semester.
 However, no further probationary periods will be allowed and students on academic probation, cannot participate on level II fieldwork.

 Remedial interventions are designed to fit particular deficiencies and may, among others, take one or more of these forms: a specific study or reading program, additional practice in a set of clinical skills, assignment to clinical rotations, and repetition of all or part of the program.
 When a student is placed on probation, remediation must be completed by the end of the following semester.
 If a student is placed on probation at the end of one semester, but then meets the terms of probation during the following semester, probation will be rescinded.
 However, failure to achieve a GPA of 3.0 by the semester following the probation will result in suspension or dismissal from the program.
+Upon completion of probation and the remedial plan future incidence of the same behavior will result in dismissal from the OT Program.